-This year the Battle for Australia Commemoration Service in New South Wales will be held at the Cenotaph, Martin Place, Sydney on Wednesday 2 September at 11:00.
-At this stage we are limited to a group of 50 including the Defence Ceremonial attendees and we must have a COVID Safety Plan which will ensure seating for the 1 per 4 square meter rule and include sign-in procedures.
-Her Excellency The Honourable Margaret Beazley AC QC, Governor of New South Wales has been invited and will attend and give the Address.
+This year the Battle for Australia Commemoration Service in Sydney was held at the Cenotaph, Martin Place, Sydney on Wednesday 2 September at 11:00.
+We were limited to a group of 50 including the Defence Ceremonial attendees under a COVID Safety Plan which ensured seating for the 1 per 4 square meter rule and include sign-in procedures.
+Her Excellency The Honourable Margaret Beazley AC QC, Governor of New South Wales gave the commemorative address.

 With the weather gods smiling upon us and keeping in mind the requirements made upon us by the country's current situation the most that could be accomplished for 2020 was the laying of a wreath on the Wondai Memorial and the hotel window display which was to remind people of the contribution made by the Royal Australian Navy in 1940 in the Mediterranean and Red Seas.

 In 2021 the Wondai occasion will take a note of the RAAF's effort in 1941 as the Air Force found its feet through the work of the Sunderlands of No 10 Sqn in England on anti-shipping and anti-submarine duty; No 3 Sqn in the Western Desert flying Gloster Gladiators with some success against the Italians and later against the Vichy French Air Force in Syria; the first of the Empire Air Training Scheme aircrew who found their way mostly via Canada to various RAF Sqns in Britain; the hard work and substantial losses incurred by those sqns in Malaya when japan came into the war quite apart from all the other activity the RAAF was expected to accomplish with small means.